Roots and Radishes

 Ingredients

-• Red onion - Once roasted, red onion will add an element of sweetness to the potato salad.
+• Red onion - Once roasted, red onion will add sweetness to the potato salad.

-• Pesto - Use your favorite store bought pesto, or make your own pesto!
-I used my homemade vegan parsley walnut pesto recipe, but I subbed in a little bit of basil and fresh chives to use up some herbs.
+• Pesto - Use your favorite store bought pesto, or make your own!
+I used my homemade vegan parsley walnut pesto recipe, and I subbed in a little bit of basil and fresh chives to use up some herbs.

 • Extra virgin olive oil - For roasting the potatoes and onions.